 The overall process for mapping of luma sample locations within a region-wise packed picture to sphere coordinates relative to the global coordinate axes is normatively specified in clause D.3.41.5.5.

-For each region-wise packed picture corresponding to a decoded picture, the following applies:
+For each cropped decoded picture, the following applies:

 – If an equirectangular projection SEI message with erp_cancel_flag equal to 0 and erp_rotation_flag equal to 1 that applies to the picture is present, or a cubemap projection SEI message with cmp_cancel_flag equal to 0 and cmp_rotation_flag equal to 1 that applies to the picture is present, RotationFlag is set equal to 1, and the following applies.